This guide examines some of the key issues that employers need to consider in managing the return to work for furloughed workers

-Read our new guide for line managers for advice on how they can support and enable hybrid working.
-You can also download our new flowchart which assesses roles for hybrid working and questionnaire templates to kick off discussions around hybrid working and agree flexible working arrangements.
+Read our guide for line managers for advice on how they can support and enable hybrid working.
+You can also download our flowchart which assesses roles for hybrid working and questionnaire templates to kick off discussions around hybrid working and agree flexible working arrangements.

 Highlights from this page

 View our list of resources to find resources to help manage a safe return to the physical workplace

 Answers to frequently asked questions to offer guidance in responding to the coronavirus disease, COVID-19

 View our resources to explore the key issues that employers need to consider in managing remote and hybrid working

 Webinar: (Monday 28 June: 12:30 GMT)Join our webinar to explore the challenges faced by multicultural teams, the opportunities they present and how to manage them sensitively and effectively.

 Data shows a drop in all forms of flexible working arrangements - other than homeworking - since the onset of the COVID-19 pandemic